kitft/funsearch/README.md

 funsearch run examples/cap_set_spec.py 11
 ```

+You can monitor the progress of the search using tensorboard: in a separate terminal, run `tensorboard --logdir ./data/tensorboard_logs/` to see score graphs for each island.

-Once a run is complete - or after interrupting using Ctrl-C, we can analyse the results using the backups file:
+Once a run is complete - or after interrupting using Ctrl-C, we can analyse our results using the backups file:

 ```
 INFO:absl:Saving backup to data/backups/program_db_priority_1727991117_0.pickle.

 >>> funsearch ls data/backups/program_db_priority_1727991117_0.pickle
 ```

+Additionally, the scores are logged to a csv file in `./data/scores/`, and at the end of the `runasync` a graph of the best scores per island over time is generated in `./data/graphs/` (at this point, matplotlib and pandas are installed - this is just to improve docker compilation time).
+This can be generated by hand using `funsearch makegraphs <timestamp>`.

 ---